Ask AI

 Diagnostic investigations

-Clinical examination: as per ASCRS 2022 guidelines, Elicit a disease-specific history and perform a physical examination assessing symptoms, relevant history, location of the abscess and fistula, and the presence of secondary cellulitis in the initial evaluation of patients with anorectal abscess.
+Clinical examination: as per ASCRS 2022 guidelines, elicit a disease-specific history and perform a physical examination assessing symptoms, relevant history, location of the abscess and fistula, and the presence of secondary cellulitis in the initial evaluation of patients with anorectal abscess.

 B